TABLE OF CONTENTS

 The Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) provide comprehensive civil rights and protections for persons with disabilities.
 MTECH does not discriminate in the recruitment, admission, educational process, or treatment of students with disabilities.
 Students must voluntarily disclose that they have a disability, request accommodation, and provide documentation of the substantial limitations caused by their disability.
 For more information, contact the MTECH Counseling Office at 801-753-4109.

-Utah Eye Safety Law
+Utah Eye Protective Devices Law

 Residency Classification